BirkoRuzicka/Star-Trek-Transcripts/README.md

 ![](https://github.com/BirkoRuzicka/Star-Trek-Transcripts/blob/main/json_structure.png)

-Using this data, I performed an in-depth analysis of dialogue distribution by gender across all series (see other repository).
+Using this data, I performed an in-depth analysis of dialogue distribution by gender across all series ([link to the repository](https://github.com/BirkoRuzicka/Star-Trek-Dialogue-Analysis)).